Maternal and Child Health Nursing Scholarship

 International qualifications are assessed for comparability to Australian qualifications according to the Australian Qualifications Framework (AQF).

-Students who are successful in obtaining a place in the program must meet a number of Immunisation and Compliance requirements upon commencement of their studies in the program
+Students who are successful in obtaining a place in the program must meet a number of Immunisation and Compliance requirements upon commencement of their studies in the program.

-PLEASE NOTE: A full course of immunisations can take up to 7 months to complete and students should contact their Medical Practitioner prior to entering the program to commence immunisations.
-It is a requirement that students will have commenced all immunisations and will continue to progress this until completion of the vaccination courses by the deadlines set by the University.
+Please note: A full course of immunisations can take up to 7 months to complete, you should contact your medical practitioner prior to entering the program to commence immunisations.
+It is a requirement that you will have commenced all immunisations and will continue to progress this until completion of the vaccination courses by the deadlines set by the university.
+Only an Australian Medical Practitioner will be able to complete the relevant Immunisation Form that you will be provided with.
+If you have had overseas vaccines, you will need to take a copy of these to an Australian Medical Practitioner for completion of the relevant form.

 Entry for this program is primarily through Commonwealth Supported Places (CSPs).